Building an Estate Plan

 It’s Never Too Late – Or Too Early: Estate Planning Needs for Specific Life Stages

 Estate planning is important for all life stages, including those starting out as well as those closer to or in their retirement years.
 However, our experience shows that certain life moments typically encourage individuals to develop or revise an estate plan.
-Below are some events that commonly trigger people to think about estate planning, and the associated needs and benefits for each event.
+Below are some events that commonly trigger people to think about estate planning.
+Furthermore, the associated needs and benefits for each event are also laid out.

 Starting a Family